vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 - Code style

-  **Nebula Graph** adopts `cpplint` to make sure that the project conforms to Google's coding style guides.
+  **NebulaGraph** adopts `cpplint` to make sure that the project conforms to Google's coding style guides.
 The checker will be implemented before the code is committed.

 - Unit tests requirements